A definitive guide to carnival in Germany

-I"Mardi Gras" might be considered the high point of Carnival in other parts of Europe, but in Germany Shrove Tuesday represents the last day of Carnival and consequently is a bit quieter than others.
+"Mardi Gras" might be considered the high point of carnival in other parts of Europe, but in Germany Shrove Tuesday represents the last day of carnival and consequently is a bit quieter than others.
 The main activity on this day is the burning of the life-size straw figure (Nubbel) at the end of the day.
-The Nubbel symbolises all the sins committed during Carnival season.
+The Nubbel symbolises all the sins committed during carnival season.
 Once it is burnt, all those sins are forgiven.

 Ash Wednesday (Aschermittwoch)

 Ash Wednesday marks the end of carnival and the first day of fasting.
 The religious go to church and receive an ash cross on their forehead.
 The fast lasts until Easter Sunday.

 Regional variations of carnival (Karneval, Fastnacht & Fasching)

 There are three main variations of carnival in German-speaking countries: The Rhenish Carnival (Karneval), the Swabian-Alemannic Carnival (Fastnacht), and Fasching, which is celebrated in parts of southern Germany, Saxony, Berlin and Brandenburg.

 Karneval is celebrated mostly in Rhineland area of the states of North Rhine-Westphalia and Rhineland-Palatinate in West Germany.
 This area was occupied by the French and then, later, by the Prussians, two cultures which put their own stamp on Karneval celebrations.